nasa/common-mapping-client/docs/DEVELOPER_MANUAL.md

 Roboto Mono is recommended for use as a contrasting font in limited cases including title font, numerical displays (like dates, slider amounts, counters, timeline labels, etc.) but should be avoided for default use.
 CMC uses three weights of Roboto Mono – 300, 400, and 700.

 ### postCSS
 CMC uses [postCSS](http://postcss.org/) as part of it's webpack build process (both development and production).
-PostCSS is an CSS autoprefixer that automatically adds vendor prefixes from [Can I Use](caniuse.com) to your CSS to ensure cross-browser compatibility.
+PostCSS provides a framework for CSS plugins that make writing CSS easier.
+We use [PostCSS's autoprefixer](github.com/postcss/autoprefixer) that automatically adds vendor prefixes from [Can I Use](caniuse.com) to your CSS to ensure cross-browser compatibility.
 For example, take this snippet of CSS.

 ```CSS
 transition: opacity 0.1s linear 0s;